Accessibility Statement for Policing Board Website 2021-22

 How accessible this website is

-We know parts of this website are not fully accessible.
+We know parts of this website may not be fully accessible.
 For example:

-- Parts of the website do not have the correct colour contrast
+- Some documents may not have the correct colour contrast

 - Most older PDF documents are not fully accessible to screen reader software